lynnfaraday/aresmush.com/tutorials/code/commands.md

       end
     end

-> <i class="fa fa-info-circle"></i> **Tip:** A few commands check the args too, especially commands that use a shortcut to make both singular and plural versions of the commands work the same.
+{% include tip.html content="A few commands check the args too, especially commands that use a shortcut to make both singular and plural versions of the commands work the same.
 In the example above, there's a shortcut (not shown) that converts events -> event.
-So if the command root is `event` and there are no arguments, it uses EventsCmd to show the events list.
-If there is an argument, then it assumes you're doing `event 1`.
+So if the command root is  <code>event</code>  and there are no arguments, it uses EventsCmd to show the events list.
+If there is an argument, then it assumes you're doing <code>event 1</code>." %}

 ## Command Class